 Banner Engineering Corp. reserves the right to change, modify or improve the design of the product without assuming any obligations or liabilities relating to any product previously manufactured by Banner Engineering Corp.
-Any misuse, abuse, or improper application or installation of this product or use of the product for personal prestaptions when the product is identified as not intended for such purposes will void the product warranty.
-Any modifications to this product without prior express to by Banner Engineering Corp will void the product warranties.
-All specifications published in this document are subject to change; Banner reserves the right to modify product specifications or update documentation at any time.
-Specifications and product information in English supersede that which is provided in any other language.
-For the most recent version of any documentation, refer to: www.bannerengineering.com.
+Any misuse, abuse, or improper application or installation of this product or use of the product for personal protection applications when the product is identified as not intended for such purposes will void the product modifications to this product without prior experises approval by Banner Engineering Corp will void the product warranties.
+All specifications published in this document are subject to change; Banner reserves the right to modify product specifications or update documentation, refer to: www.bannerengineering.com.